cambridge-cares/TheWorldAvatar/Deploy/stacks/timeline/readme.md

 ## Import data from Singapore stack

-One of the feature info agent queries relies on imported data from the Singapore stack.
+Few of the feature info agent queries relies on imported data from the Singapore stack.
 Run the following SQL scripts to import data, be sure to replace the IP address and password.

 ```sql
 CREATE EXTENSION postgres_fdw;